 You can test your current page speed using Google’s PageSpeed Insight tool.

-For usability, have clear menus on your desktop site and collapsable menus on your mobile site.
+To optimize usability, ensure that your desktop site features clear menus while implementing collapsible menus on your mobile site.
+Incorporating Interface Mockups seamlessly into your design can further enhance the user experience.
 You can test the usability of your website and the effectiveness of your menu navigation using UXtweak.

 Once you’ve nailed these, you can start creating content that will drive organic traffic to a blog post, a landing page, and your site in general.